 - Word representations that differ depending on the context in which the word appears - Vocabulary words do not map to specific, predefined vectors - How are contextual word embeddings learned? - Often, pretrained language models - Popular method: BERT

 Bidirectional Encoder Representations from Transformers (BERT)

-- Popular method for learning contextual word representations
+- Popular method for learning contextual word representations (and for performing many other tasks!)

 - Many variations

 - DistilBERT

 - RoBERTa

 - SpanBERT

 - ALBERT

-- Makes use of a bidirectional encoder model
+- Makes use of a bidirectional Transformer encoder